burrt/compsci-docs/_v1/solid-principles.md

 * Business logic depends on the infrastructure e.g. database
 * Static methods are used for convenience
-* Class instantiations are scaterred throughout the application
+* Class instantiations are scattered throughout the application
   * Violates the SRP & LSR

 ### Class dependencies